 Facts and Figures

-Reading Senior High School in Reading, PA – Facts and Figures
+Reading Senior High School fun facts and info

 Reading Senior High School (colloquially known as “The Castle on the Hill”) is home to over 3,000 students from grades 10 through 12 from within the Reading School District.
 Reading High students complete grades 8 through 9 at Reading Intermediate High School.
 On November 2, 1852, the City Union High School on Fourth and Court streets in Reading, Pennsylvania, opened its doors to boys only.